Financial independence bloggers have made the idea of “early retirement” all the rage over the last few years.

 If you plan on retiring at 70 and have a family history with a shorter life expectancy, then $1,000,000 could be a sufficient amount to shoot for in terms of retirement savings.

-But, what if you plan to retire early and your other family members lived to age 100?
+But, what if you plan to retire early and you live to age 100?
 In that case, you should know you’re going to need more than $1,000,000 to make it through your long retirement.

 Just like the length of retirement plays a big role in how far a million bucks can stretch, so does how you plan to spend that money.